List of Shameless (British TV series) characters: Aidan Croker

 Aidan Croker (born 8 December 1995) arrives to the Chatsworth estate in the eighth series, and fills the void left by Liam Gallagher (Johnny Bennett).
 He is introduced to the series when he has been sent to live with his aunt, Patty Croker (Valerie Lilley) and godmother Libby Croker (Pauline McLynn).
-During his first episode, he was already shown to be a trouble-maker; beating up neighbor Jackson Powell (Emmanuel Ighodaro), and buying internet porn with Libby's credit card.
+During his first episode, he was already shown to be a trouble-maker; beating up neighbour Jackson Powell (Emmanuel Ighodaro), and buying internet porn with Libby's credit card.

 It is revealed that Aidan's father was a "Gypsy" who abandoned the family when Aidan was only a baby.
 Therefore, Aidan spent his childhood with his mother, Sinead, who eventually had a breakdown before turning to drugs and prostitution, after she gets out of prison she blames all her shortcomings on Aidan, and after seeing how pathetic she really is, Patty allows Aidan to continue living in the Gallagher home.

 He soon strikes up a close friendship with Letitia Powell (Kira Martin) which is shown throughout the series.
 Aidan is also seen involved in schemes with the Maguire family and Marty Fisher (Jack Deam) in Series 9, as well as being a big brother figure to Frank's youngest daughter Stella Gallagher (Nikita Brownlee), showing to really care about her such as when she was locked in with a man with a gun he shows regret by not walking her home from school.
 Overall, Aidan appeared in 47 episodes.